Danilo-Js/Rocketshoes/README.md

 ## :information_source: How To Use

-To clone and run this application, you'll need [React](https://reactjs.org/docs/getting-started.html) & [React Native](https://reactnative.dev/docs/getting-started) installed on your computer.
+To clone and run this application, you'll need [React](https://reactjs.org/docs/getting-started.html) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository